samderegt/PIPPIN-NACO/docs/index.rst

 *Examples of NACO observations reduced with PIPPIN.*

-A comprehensive archive of the PIPPIN-reduced NACO data products can be found at **archive**.
+A comprehensive archive of the PIPPIN-reduced NACO data products can be found on `Zenodo <https://doi.org/10.5281/zenodo.8348803>`_.
 There, we have published our reductions of potential young systems observed with any of NACO's polarimetric configurations **paper-citation**.
 These data include multi-wavelength and multi-epoch observations.

 .. note::
    If you use PIPPIN or PIPPIN-reduced data products from the archive for your publication, please :ref:`cite our paper <Citing PIPPIN>`.